Deaths of 8 in Oklahoma home investigated as murder-suicide

 The fire was reported about 4 p.m.
 Thursday in a quiet residential area of Broken Arrow, Oklahoma, 13 miles (20 kilometers) southeast of Tulsa.

-Crews who responded found two adults dead in the front of the house with injuries that “appeared to be criminal in nature,” Moore said.
+The two adults found dead in the front of the house had injuries that “appeared to be criminal in nature,” Moore said.

 The children were found dead in another area of the home, he said.